-The organisation is mainly reliant on volunteers, with only six paid members of staff.
-Many of the volunteers have been through the same heartbreak as callers, so people who phone in can feel that they are being understand on a more personal level.
-“We have 20,000 hits a month on the website and about 100 calls.
-We also get lots of emails and people using our support forum, so the volunteer support is essential to us, along with their help raising awareness of The Miscarriage Association,” says Ruth.
+The organisation has just 7 paid members of staff and a network of volunteers.
+Many of the volunteers have been through the same heartbreak as callers, so people who phone in can feel that they are being understood on a more personal level.

 Help is at hand

-High profile miscarriages, such as Lily Allen and Amanda Holden’s losses, have helped to raise public awareness of miscarriage.
+High profile miscarriages and losses, such as those suffered by Lily Allen and Amanda Holden, have helped to raise public awareness of miscarriage and stillbirth.
 However, they’ve also shown the light at the end of the tunnel, with both of the stars subsequently enjoying healthy pregnancies.

-If you have been affected by miscarriage and need support, advice or just someone who wlil listen to you, then call the Miscarriage Association Helpline on 01924 200 799, or visit them at The Miscarriage Association.
+If you have been affected by miscarriage and need support, advice or just someone who wlil listen to you, then call the Miscarriage Association Helpline on 01924 200 799 or visit us at The Miscarriage Association.

 Ruth Bender Atik has been National Director of the Miscarriage Association since 1993.
 She is a qualified social worker and has written guidance for NHS staff on Caring for Patients with Pregnancy Loss.